Shraddhamanure555/Abstract-Questions/README.md

 Questions on Interface :

 1.Define an interface Shape with a method area().
 Create two classes Rectangle and Circle that implement this interface and calculate the area accordingly.

 2.Create an interface Animal with a method sound().
 Implement this interface in classes Dog, Cat, and Cow, each printing its own sound.

 3.Create a program using an interface Vehicle with a method startEngine().
 Implement it in classes Car, Bike, and Truck.

 4.Create a Notification interface with a method notifyUser().
 Implement it in classes EmailNotification, SMSNotification, and PushNotification.

 5. Design an interface Transport with method bookTicket().
 Implement it in Bus, Train, and Flight.
 Show runtime polymorphism.
+6.
-6. Create a shopping cart interface with method checkout().
+7. Create a shopping cart interface with method checkout().
 Implement it in classes like CashOnDelivery, UPIPayment, and CreditCardPayment.
+8.
 7.Create an interface ATM with methods withdraw() and deposit().
 Implement it in class Customer.
-Perform operations using interface reference.
+Perform operations using interface reference

 8.Create two interfaces Printable and Showable with a method display().
 Create a class Demo that implements both interfaces.
 How will you resolve the method conflict if both interfaces have default display() methods?

 9.Create interface Shape with method area().
 Create another interface Displayable that extends Shape and adds method display().
 Then, create a class Circle that implements Displayable.

 10.Create an interface Greeting with method void sayHello();

 Create two classes EnglishGreeting and HindiGreeting that implement it.
 Use interface reference to call their respective implementations.

 11.Create interface Arithmetic with methods add(), subtract(), multiply(), and divide().
 Implement all in class Calculator.

 12.Create interfaces Deposit, Withdraw, and BalanceCheck, each with one method.
 Implement them in a class BankApp to manage account operations.

 13.Create interfaces OrderPlacement, Payment, and Delivery.
 Implement them in a class AmazonOrder to represent real order flow.

 14.Create interfaces Booking, Cancellation, and TicketStatus.
 Implement in class FlightService to simulate airline ticketing.